Unboxed-Software/solana-course/content/interact-with-wallets.md

 export default WalletContextProvider;
 ```

-To properly connect to the user’s wallet, we’ll need a `ConnectionProvider`, `WalletProvider` and `WalletModalProvider`.
+To properly connect to the user’s wallet, we’ll need a `ConnectionProvider`, `WalletProvider`, and `WalletModalProvider`.
 Start by importing these components from `@solana/wallet-adapter-react` and `@solana/wallet-adapter-react-ui`.
 Then add them to the `WalletContextProvider` component.
 Note that `ConnectionProvider` requires an `endpoint` parameter and `WalletProvider` requires an array of `wallets`.
 For now, just use an empty string and an empty array, respectively.

 ```tsx
 import { FC, ReactNode } from "react";